Sudan

 The Sudanese Red Crescent has been providing ongoing humanitarian assistance on the ground since the beginning of the conflict.
 Red Crescent volunteers have been providing emergency first aid, conducting search and rescue, facilitating evacuations, reuniting families and much more.

 Special attention is given to women and children by setting up safe spaces, providing protection and psychosocial support services.
+Women and girls are being disproportionately affected by food insecurity and lack of access to water and sanitation.
+The rate of gender-based violence has doubled since the beginning of the conflict.

 The International Committee of the Red Cross has also been providing support in Sudan.
 They are: